 Power Rankings: Top 10 TV Shows of 2025 (Updated Monthly)

-Welcome to my new and ongoing TV show power rankings.
-With so much incredible content hitting our screens, it is very hard to keep track of what’s binge-worthy and what is meh.
-So, to help you out, I am going to start listing my ever-changing and updated power rankings of the Top 10 TV shows of 2025.
+Welcome back to my TV show power rankings for 2025.
+With so much incredible content hitting our screens, it can be very hard to keep track of what’s binge-worthy and what is meh.
+So, to help you out, all year I have been listing my ever-changing power rankings of the Top 10 TV shows of 2025.
 These very scientific rankings (LOL) are based on storytelling, performances, production value, and, of course, how much they kept me glued to the screen.
-So, let’s get this going, and please do let me know if you agree, disagree, or have suggestions.
+So, for the very last time for 2025, let’s take a look, and please do let me know if you agree, disagree, or have suggestions.

 Platform: Disney+